 See also the section on mixed number/non-number compounds below.

-Qualified graphemes such as ašₓ(AB)
+Qualified graphemes such as ašₓ(AB) are treated

 as sequences with the value and sign separated by a NULL